weaviate/weaviate-io/developers/wcs/quickstart.md

 ## Overview

-Welcome to the **Quickstart tutorial** for Weaviate Cloud Services (WCS).
+Welcome to the **Quickstart guide** for Weaviate Cloud Services (WCS).
 Here, you will learn how to get set up on WCS with an instance of Weaviate and to instantiate a Weaviate client to communicate with it.

 By the time we are finished here, you'll be set up and ready to move onto our Weaviate library Quickstart tutorial if you wish.